Mastero83/ChessFlask/README.md

 ---

 ## 🙏 Credits
-Based on [brokenloop/FlaskChess](https://github.com/brokenloop/FlaskChess) and extended by the ChessFlask community.
+Based on [brokenloop/FlaskChess](https://github.com/brokenloop/FlaskChess) and extended by the ChessClub AI Assistant community.
 Special thanks to all contributors!

-Enjoy playing, learning, and mastering chess with ChessFlask!
+Enjoy playing, learning, and mastering chess with ChessClub AI Assistant!